I know this is going to sound crazy to many of you, but I leave some weeds in my garden on purpose. This wasn't always the case.

 Have a bee sting?
 Put some medicine leaf on it.
 Seasonal allergies?
 How about a natural decongestant?
 Upset stomach?
 How about a soothing mint tea?
 Wild plants can be all these things and more.
 Almost all of the 40+ plants featured in the Weekly Weeder series have been used as medicine.
 Many of the plants we now label “weeds” were carefully brought by earlier settlers of an area to be used as food and medicine because there was no modern pharmacy.
 Almost all care was self-care.

-We’ve lost many of these old ways, but there’s a small and growing movement to relearn the proper use of plant medicine.
+We've lost many of these old ways, but there's a small and growing movement to relearn the proper use of plant medicine.
 I include some basics of plant medicine in the Weekly Weeder posts.
-Other great resources are The Herbarium and other herbal training such as the Online Introductory Herbal Course and Online Intermediate Herbal Course from the Herbal Academy of New England (HANE).
+Other great resources are The Herbarium and other herbal training from the Herbal Academy.
 The Herbarium is a listing of plants and their uses (monographs), complete with printable charts and graphs.
-The herbal courses provide a more structured approach, teaching everything from basic home remedies to holistic treatment of whole body systems.

-If you’re new to the idea of plant medicine, poke around the Weekly Weeder series and get an idea of what they can do.
-If you’d like to learn more, take a look around the HANE website where you can connect with a team of formally trained herbalists who can help you every step of the way as you learn to use the medicines you can grow in your own backyard.
-I am a HANE affiliate, so if at some point you choose to purchase one of their programs through my link, I earn an affiliate payment at no extra cost to you.
-You won’t be disappointed.
-They’re good people.
+If you're new to the idea of plant medicine, poke around the Weekly Weeder series and get an idea of what they can do.
+If you'd like to learn more, take a look around the Herbal Academy website.
+There you can connect with a team of formally trained herbalists who can help you every step of the way as you learn to use the medicines you can grow in your own backyard.
+I am an Herbal Academy affiliate, so if at some point you choose to purchase one of their programs through my link, I earn an affiliate payment at no extra cost to you.
+You won't be disappointed.
+They're good people.

 I hope this post has encouraged you to look at weeds not just as pests, but as a potentially valuable resource in your garden.
 You can use a scuffle hoe to nip the little ones off as they come up to protect new planted garden seedlings, and manage the larger plants by harvesting for food, medicine or compost/plant food.
+I also have several tips for non-toxic weed control in this post.
 If you pick the weeds before they seed out, it will help keep the little weedlings from going too crazy.
-Just like in life, it’s all about balance and making the best of what you have.
-Now that we’re starting to warm up (not today for me, as we’re expecting a low temp of 14 overnight, but soon!)
-I’m looking forward to get more time outside soon to work with my beloved plants, both wild and domesticated.
+Just like in life, it's all about balance and making the best of what you have.

 Are you a wild plant person?
-What’s your favorite way to put weeds to use in your garden?
-I’d love to hear from you and have you share this post on social media to get the word out to stop poisoning ourselves and our gardens just to get rid of “weeds”.
+What's your favorite way to put weeds to use in your garden?
+I'd love to hear from you and have you share this post on social media to get the word out.
+We need to stop poisoning ourselves and our gardens just to get rid of “weeds”.